ContinuumDAO/RWA/docs/deployment/Contract_Description_CTMRWAERC20.md

 ### Transfer Management
 - **`_update(address _from, address _to, uint256 _value)`**: Core transfer logic
+  - Gets array of approved tokenIds from CTMRWA1
-  - Validates sufficient balance in slot
+  - Validates sufficient approved balance in slot
-  - Iterates through tokenIds owned by sender in the slot
+  - Iterates through only approved tokenIds for gas efficiency
   - Creates new tokenId for recipient
   - Transfers value from source tokenIds to new tokenId
-  - Handles partial transfers across multiple tokenIds
+  - Handles partial transfers across multiple approved tokenIds
-  - Respects MAX_TOKENS limit for gas optimization
+  - Automatically approves new tokenId for ERC20 contract
   - Emits Transfer event

 ### Allowance Management